GheodeAI/metaheuristic-designer/README.md

 To configure the hyperparameters a dictionary will have to be given to the class of each algorithm.

+## Project structure
+This project uses "poetry" as a package manager and nox for unit testing.

 ## General parameters
 - Stopping conditions:
     - stop_cond: stopping condition, there are various options